11 Best Aviation Headsets to Kill the Noise

 Quick Tips

-Pro Tip: Passive noise reduction (PNR) headsets are usually heavier because they rely on foam in the earcups to reduce noise.
-In-ear styles tend to be lightest because they are made with small earbuds instead of large ear cups.
+Pro Tip: PNR headsets are often heavier because they rely on more insulation.
+In-ear headsets tend to be the lightest because they use earbuds instead of large ear cups.

 The Final Run-Down